Jump to topic

-- Our faculty of full-time ophthalmologists have expertise in all of the subspecialty areas in ophthalmology.
+- The faculty of full-time ophthalmologists have expertise in all of the subspecialty areas in ophthalmology.

-- Our program size allows for ample opportunities to interact on a one-to-one basis with faculty.
+- The program size allows for ample opportunities to interact on a one-to-one basis with faculty.

-- Our patient population is interested in joining with faculty and residents to optimize their health care./li>
+- The patient population is interested in joining with faculty and residents to optimize their health care./li>

-- We are committed to provide the best in clinical and surgical education through direct patient care and a variety of innovative and effective educational programs.
+- The program is committed to provide the best in clinical and surgical education through direct patient care and a variety of innovative and effective educational programs.

 Residents entering the program must have successfully completed a post-graduate clinical year (PGY-1) in a program accredited by the ACGME or the Royal College of Physicians and Surgeons of Canada.

-- 18 full-time faculty with expertise in the major ophthalmic subspecialties (cornea; general eye care; glaucoma; neuro-ophthalmology; medical retina; oculoplastic surgery; ophthalmic pathology; pediatric ophthalmology; vitreoretinal surgery)
+- More than 15 full-time faculty with expertise in the major ophthalmic subspecialties (cornea; general eye care; glaucoma; neuro-ophthalmology; medical retina; oculoplastic surgery; ophthalmic pathology; pediatric ophthalmology; vitreoretinal surgery)

 - Resident-focused program admitting three residents per year; no fellows